mauroboffardi/decathlon/README.md

 Copy the WAR file into the webapps folder, start Tomcat, and open a browser to the location `http://localhost:8080/decatlon`.
 At first startup, the DB will be initialized and the tables created.
 *Note:* in current version the Database files (decathlonDB) are created directly under the main execution dir of Java (or Eclipse).
 This is not optimal, an improvement is the configuration of the data directory.
+To re-initialize the data, just stop Tomcat, remove the `decathlonDB` directory, and restart.

 ## Development notes
 ### Changelog